jarelllama/Scam-Blocklist/README.md

     0 |         0 |   6% | stopgunscams.com
  7376 |      1442 |   8% | All sources

-*Dead domains are counted upon retrieval and are not included in the blocklist.
+*Dead domains are counted upon retrieval and are excluded from the blocklist.
 *Only active sources are shown.
 See the full list of sources in SOURCES.md.
 ```
 All data retrieved are publicly available and can be viewed from their respective [sources](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md).